Sibasish11/C150_DSA/README.md

 ├──5_Graphs/
 ├──6_Hashing_Heaps/
 ├──7_Sorting_Searching/
-├── docs/
-│   ├── syllabus.md
-│   └── progress_tracker.md
 ├── README.md

 ```

 - **Module Directories**: Each module folder contains solutions to the practice questions, named according to the problem number and description.
-- **docs/**: Contains the course syllabus (`syllabus.md`) and a progress tracker (`progress_tracker.md`) to monitor my completion status.

-## Progress Tracking

-I will update the `progress_tracker.md` file in the `docs/` directory to reflect my progress.
-Each problem will be marked as:
-- **Optimized**: Solution refined for better performance or readability.

 ## How to Use This Repository

 1. **Browse Solutions**: Navigate to the relevant module folder to view solutions for specific problems.
-2. **Check Progress**: Refer to `docs/progress_tracker.md` for an overview of completed problems and ongoing work.
-3. **Run Code**: Most solutions are written in C. To run a program:
+2. **Run Code**: Most solutions are written in C. To run a program:
    - Ensure you have a C compiler installed.
    - Compile the code.
    - Run the executable.
-4. **Contribute or Suggest**: If you have suggestions for improving solutions or alternative approaches, feel free to open an issue or submit a pull request.
+3. **Contribute or Suggest**: If you have suggestions for improving solutions or alternative approaches, feel free to open an issue or submit a pull request.

 ## Goals

 Through this repository, I aim to:
 - Solve all 150 practice questions systematically.
-- Analyze the time and space complexity of each solution.
+- Analyze the time and space complexity of solutions.
 - Optimize solutions for efficiency where possible.
 - Document key insights and learning outcomes.
-- Build a portfolio of competitive coding solutions to showcase my skills.

 ## Technologies Used